hyprwm/wlroots-hyprland/docs/env_vars.md

   tasks for compositors that use scenes (available options: none, rerender, highlight)
 * *WLR_SCENE_DISABLE_DIRECT_SCANOUT*: disables direct scan-out for debugging.
+* *WLR_SCENE_DISABLE_VISIBILITY*: If set to 1, the visibility of all scene nodes will be considered to be the full node.
+Intelligent visibility canculations will be disabled.

 # Generic